toliaqat/xenon-wiki/Synchronization-Internals.md

 for the same service.

-Also, notice that even though Node "E" just joined the node-group and will most likely not have any state for the child2, still receives the SYNCH-POST request.
+Also, notice that even though Node "E" just joined the node-group and will most likely not have any state for the child2, still it receives the SYNCH-POST request.
-This is because child service synchronization always considers the latest state of the child service by querying each node in the node-group.
+This is because child service synchronization always considers the latest state of the child service from all peer nodes in the node-group.
 This will become more clear in the coming discussion.

 Once the child service owner has received the SYNCH-POST request, it starts